zigcBenx/Web-WIKI/README.md

       ```
       mysql -u username -p'password'
       ```
-      > Password has to be part of tag -p and it does not have to use single quotes < __Begin with development__
+      > Password has to be part of tag -p and it does not have to use single quotes.
+  __Begin with development__
   1. If you don't know which databases already exist run:
       ```